BigQuery BigQuery Claude AI Marketing Dashboard

-From BigQuery to Interactive Dashboard in a Single Conversation with Claude
+From Marketing Data in BigQuery to an Interactive Dashboard — In a Single Conversation with Claude

 Juan Bello